NeCTAR-RC/tutorials/_connecting/02-terminal-and-ssh.md

 duration: 6
 ---

 To connect to your instance you need the ssh software, accessible from your terminal using the `ssh` command.
-You need to pass three pieces of information to the `ssh` command: firstly the remote computer's address, secondly the user account name and thirdly your private key.
+You need to pass three pieces of information to the `ssh` command:
+- THe remote computer's address
+- User account name
+- Private key

 #### Address